J. J. Dickison: American Civil War

 On December 12, 1861, Dickison was asked by the Confederate southern commanders if he would join them in their quest upon the outbreak of the American Civil War and he accepted.
 He was commissioned a Lieutenant under Captain John M. Martin and served in the Marion Light Artillery in Fort Clinch.
-On July 2, 1862, he was promoted to captain and ordered to create and command a new cavalry unit, Company H of the Second Florida Cavalry.
+On July 2, 1862, he was promoted to captain and ordered to create and command a new cavalry unit, Company H of the 2nd Florida Cavalry Regiment.
 Dickison had returned from a successful raid and received the following recognition from Major General Sam Jones, his Commanding officer:

-I directed Captain Dickison, of the Second Florida Cavalry, who had just returned from a most successful raid east of the Saint John's, to endeavor to get in the rear, and concentrated on a large a force as I could at Newnansville.
+I directed Captain Dickison, of the 2nd Florida Cavalry, who had just returned from a most successful raid east of the Saint John's, to endeavor to get in the rear, and concentrated on a large a force as I could at Newnansville.
 The enemy meetings, perhaps, more opposition than they had anticipated, fell back and were followed by Captain Dickison, who attacked them on the mainland, near Cedar Keys; and though his force was outnumbered five to one, the enemy retreated to Cedar Keys, after a sharp skirmish, leaving a portion of their dead on the field.
 Captain Dickison reports that he killed and wounded between sixty and seventy, and captured a few, with very slight loss on his part.
 I have heretofore frequently had occasion to report the gallant and valuable services of Captain Dickison and his command, and to present the captain, as I do now, to the favorable notice of the Government.